How many recover from alcohol and drug abuse annually?

 Do you know how many people recover from alcohol and drug abuse annually?
 I would really like to know.

 You're in good company wondering how many people recover from alcohol and drug abuse annually.
-Researchers have dedicated (and continue to dedicate) plenty of time and effort to researching just that.
-Because recovery can look different to everyone engaging in it, rates of recovery can be difficult to measure, which makes your question a challenging one to answer.
-Additionally, for many, the process of recovering may take years or a lifetime, rather than ever reaching a point of feeling truly recovered.
-Keep reading to dig into the different measures of treatment and what may affect someone's recovery.
+Researchers have (and continue to) dedicate time and effort to recovery research.
+The recovery process looks different for many people, so rates of recovery can be difficult to measure, which makes your question a challenging one to answer.
+Recovery can take years or a lifetime and is a process of change rather than having a specific endpoint.
+That being said, there is some knowledge about the outlook of recovery—read on for more details.

 Originally published Jan 09, 1996

 Can’t find information on the site about your health concern or issue?